splunk/public-o11y-docs/apm/set-up-apm/sensitive-data-controls.rst

 To handle cases in which data is unintentionally sent to Splunk APM and hasn't been removed in the data ingestion pipeline, users with administrator access can use an API to set visibility filters that block specific span tags in Splunk APM.
 This hides the information from everywhere in Splunk APM, as well as in API responses.
 The hidden information is not purged from Splunk APM until it expires after the 8-day default retention period.

-The following are three examples of scenarios in which you might want to block this kind of information.
+The following are 3 examples of scenarios in which you might want to block this kind of information.
 Note that these APIs are configurable so that you can protect the span tags that might have leaked data without compromising the overall visibility of your services.

 .. note:: See :new-page:`APM Visibility Filter API <https://quickdraw.splunk.com/redirect/?product=Observability&location=visibility-filter-dev-guide&version=current>` in the developer documentation for detailed guidance on using these APIs.